 We tend to spend less water in the shower than taking a bath. i.e., The shower takes less amount of water than the bath.
 Invest in water-efficient showers where the water flow will be less.
 Of course, you must take short showers.
 Make a wise decision to reduce the amount of water you use.

 Similarly, connect the outlet of the bathroom to the gardens to water them.
 So that the water will not be wasted.
-An added advantage to this is the water after the shower contains the minerals that we had in our natural soap or shampoo which helps the plants to get its nutrients.
+An added advantage to this is the water after the shower contains the minerals that we had in our natural soap or shampoo which helps the plants to get their nutrients.

 Don’t hesitate to collect the rainwater in the buckets.
 Also, try to start a rainwater harvesting system where you can collect rainwater from your roof and lead them to the ground.
 This helps to improve and increase the groundwater level.
 But we don’t have a yard in our home, so we collect the rainwater from the roof and lead it to our well.

-If your planting purely based on decoration go for the plants which require less water.
+If your planting is purely based on decoration go for the plants which require less water.
 Example: Aloe vera.
-Watering it once or twice a week is more than enough even in the tropical regions.
+Watering it once or twice a week is more than enough even in tropical regions.
 They not only look great but also has more benefits for our health.